Javelin1991/CZ2006_Software_Engineering/README.md

 ## Learning Outcome
-I have learnt materials that are used in software engineering such as ``UML diagrams``, ``Class diagrams``, ``UseCase Diagrams`` and various types of diagrams and different stages in a software engineering process
+I have learnt materials that are used in software engineering such as ``UML diagrams``, ``Class diagrams``, ``UseCase Diagrams`` and various types of diagrams and also studied about different stages in a software engineering process.

 ## Coursework Group Project

+- Implemented  a food-based ``Android mobile application``
+- Included features such as browsing nearby food restaurants based on different categories such as names, ratings, locations, etc.
+- Implemented other features in the app such as finding nearby carparks and their information
-- implemented  a food-based ``Android mobile application`` that also allows user to find nearby carparks and their information by utilizing ``real-time data retrieval`` and ``cloud data storage``.
+- Enabled searching both restaurants and carparks by utilizing ``real-time data retrieval`` using google places API and data from https://data.gov.sg/ respectively
+- the storage of the app users information is remote and implemented with ``cloud data storage``.

 Refer to the respective uploaded folders uploaded for more details.